What Is Schwarzbier?

 Atlanta, GA

-“Immediately you get a full maltiness, not so bready, but there is sweetness to it,” says Lukey.
-“The roast is what comes out immediately after, and you do get that chocolate coffee note, but not bitter at all.”
-Midnight Hour hits just 5.5% ABV, so it’s a clean, crisp black lager you can have one, two, or maybe even three of either on a hot summer afternoon or a cold winter night.
+“Immediately, you get a full maltiness, not so bready, but there is a sweetness to it,” says Lukey.
+“The roast comes out immediately after, and you do get that chocolate coffee note, but not bitter at all.”
+Midnight Hour hits just 5.5% ABV, so it’s a clean, crisp black lager that you can have one, two, or maybe even three of on a hot summer afternoon or a cold winter night.

 Learn More